ingenii-solutions/azure-data-platform-data-engineering-example/docs/user/CICD.md

 # CI/CD Pipelines

-Here we detail the CI/CD pipelines that come with this starting repository.
+Here we detail the CI/CD pipelines that come with this repository.
 The different sections are:

 - [.yaml Files](#yaml-files) - The files themselves
 - [Pipelines](#pipelines) -  The pipelines and their behaviours